 Cakes are the epitome of desserts, and chocolate cake is the epitome of cakes, so most of us will agree that chocolate cake is truly a classic.
+But there are types of chocolate cakes, there is the classic chocolate cake, or cakes with different fillings and frostings.
+Also, the cake itself varies a lot, which all comes together to make different chocolate cakes.

 - 1 1/2 C flour